lunatech-labs/lunatech-scala2-to-scala3-course/slides/08-given-using-summon.md

 ```

 * Context bounds in Scala 3 maps to old-style implicit parameters in Scala 3.0 to ease the migration.
-* From Scala 3.1 onwards, they will map to context clauses instead.
+* From Scala 3.1 onwards, they will map to using clauses instead.
 * It means, the following will still be allowed in Scala 3.0, but generate a warning in later versions

 ```scala